aiven/devportal/docs/products/flink/howto/manage-flink-applications.rst

 Manage Aiven for Flink® applications
 ====================================

-This section provides information on managing your Apache Flink® applications on your Aiven for Apache Flink® service.
+This section provides information on managing your Aiven for Apache Flink® applications.

 Creating a new version of an application
 ----------------------------------------